-I brewed up a rhubarb-raspberry syrup – rhubarb, raspberry and vegan white powdered sugar (aww come on, only a little!
+I brewed up a rhubarb-raspberry syrup – rhubarb, raspberry and organic cane sugar (only a little!
 You need sugar here to offset the bitterness of the rhubarb, and coconut sugar or maple syrup will only turn your pretty pink mixture brown.).

-The toppings are your call!
+The toppings are your call.
 I used a chopped almond oat crumble, berries, and a bit of mint!

 I hope you try this uncomplicated recipe to make this pretty wholesome dessert for breakfast!

-Rhubarb-Raspberry Healthy Breakfast Tarts (gluten-free, dairy-free, vegan, workout food)
+Raspberry-Rhubarb Healthy Breakfast Tarts (gluten-free, dairy-free, vegan, workout food)

-- 1 cup raspberries
+- 1/4 cup raspberries

-- 1/3 cup rhubarb chopped
+- 2 lbs stalks of rhubarb chopped

 Make the Tart Shells

-Blend ingredients for the shells, adding the coconut oil last.
+- Blend ingredients for the shells, adding the coconut oil last.

-Grease each tart pan or mold with coconut oil and dust with almond flour.
+- Grease each tart pan or mold with coconut oil and dust with almond flour.
 Press the tart mixture in, using a glass bottom to flatten.

-Baked: I baked mine 15 min at 325 degrees F, just to brown the top edges and create a more pie-crust-like crumbly texture.
+- Baked: I baked mine 15 min at 325 degrees F, just to brown the top edges and create a more pie-crust-like crumbly texture.

 No-Bake: Just press the raw tart mixture in, and put them directly into the freezer for about an hour.
 The edges will be lighter, and the texture more chewy.

-Make the sauce
+Make the Raspberry-Rhubarb syrup